Ika-02/ansible-docker-test-env/readme.md

 This environment is based on Alpine containers and can be easily customized using the `compose.yml` file.
 You can change the names of the containers, exposed ports, and other settings to fit your needs.

+## Note for MacOS Users 🍏

+On some operating systems, such as MacOS, the path of the shared folder in the `compose.yml` file might need to be specified as an absolute path.
+Ensure you update the path accordingly to avoid any issues.

 ## Launching the Environment 🚀

 ### Cloning the Repository 🌀